yuriko-shimizu/Super-Mario-Bros.-Remastered-Public-Mac/README.md

 ## System requirements
 This port is built as a Universal 2 binary (natively compatible with Intel and Apple Silicon) and will run on macOS 10.12 Sierra or higher.

 Note that not every Mac compatible with macOS Sierra will be able to run this game, due to it using Apple's Metal API for graphics rendering.

 ## Reporting issues
-IF you want to submit an SMBR-specific issue that is on all platforms, please do so on the source GitHub repo!
+If you want to submit an SMBR-specific issue that is on all platforms, please do so on the source GitHub repo!
 Otherwise, feel free to open up an issue in this repo.